 If you are one of the millions of Americans whose loved one is living in a nursing home or long-term care facility and believe that they are being mistreated in any capacity, act today.
 Their safety and that of the other residents could depend on it.

-Contact the Nursing Home Abuse Attorneys at Bertoldo, Baker, Carter & Smith Today
+Contact the Nursing Home Abuse Attorneys at Bertoldo, Baker, Carter, Smith & Cullen Today

 As the aging community in Las Vegas, NV continues to grow, so do their family’s concerns about their loved ones receiving proper care.
 If you have questions about nursing home abuse, and what it means to your family, contact our accomplished Las Vegas Nursing Home Abuse attorneys today at (702) 505-8115 for a free consultation.
-Bertoldo, Baker, Carter & Smith have the answers you need to make an informed decision regarding your legal options.
+Bertoldo, Baker, Carter, Smith & Cullen have the answers you need to make an informed decision regarding your legal options.